 Brain activity study by Psychology and Communication Sciences & Disorders professors finds link to foreign language acquisition

 A research collaboration between the Departments of Psychology and Communication Sciences and Disorders has produced a study that could reshape how second languages are taught and learned.

-Arturo Hernandez, director of the developmental graduate program in psychology at UH, used neuroimaging methods, as well as behavior techniques, to investigate language acquisition in the bilingual brain, mapping how the bilingual brain processes language acquisition and observing how it changes over time.
+Arturo Hernandez, director of the developmental graduate program in the Department of Psychology, used neuroimaging methods, as well as behavior techniques, to investigate language acquisition in the bilingual brain.
+He mapped how people who speak two languages process language acquisition and observed how their ability to learn changes over time.

-Hernandez, who also serves as director of the Laboratory for the Neural Bases of Bilingualism at UH and is the author of a new book, “The Bilingual Brain,” said recent research explores whether bilinguals have more plasticity and adaptability because they have learned two sounds systems and can learn vocabulary words better than monolinguals.
-He wondered whether could they learn a third sound system better.
+Director of the Laboratory for the Neural Bases of Bilingualism, Dr. Hernandez is the author of a new book, “The Bilingual Brain,” which explores whether bilingual people have more plasticity and adaptability because they have learned two sounds systems and can learn vocabulary words better than monolinguals or people who can speak only one language.

 “I would hope the results of this research would allow us to dramatically change the time at which we introduce a second language and the method that we use, such as a stronger emphasis on learning the sounds of a language rather than learning vocabulary and memorizing it for a test.”